codurance/soft-mod-compass/README.md

 TODO : class diagram

-The `post /survey` endpoint receives the user details, survey data and the language, stores the survey in DynanoDB, generates their scores and then creates a view model for the report which is piped into [jsreport](https://jsreport.net/learn/adapting-jsreport). jsreport combines the view model with a Handlebars template and returns a pdf file.
+The `post /survey` endpoint receives the user details, survey data and the language, stores the survey in DynanoDB, generates their scores and then creates pdf report with [jsreport](https://jsreport.net/learn/adapting-jsreport). jsreport combines the view model with a Handlebars template and returns a pdf file.
 The pdf is uploaded to HubSpot.
-Finally Node app will send a request to Hubspot with the user data and the pdf link and Hubspot will create a contact and send the email.
+Finally Node app will send a request to Hubspot file manager api to upload the pdf, a request to the hubspot form api with the user data and the pdf link to create a contact, which will trigger a workflow to send the email
 <br/>
 <br/>